 Complaints against members

-As the CII is committed to professionalism, misconduct is viewed very seriously because it reflects badly on the Institute and its membership.
-Sanctions handed down by the Disciplinary Committee or CII case examiner may include:
+As the CII is committed to professionalism, misconduct is viewed very seriously because it reflects badly on the Institute and its Membership.
+Sanctions handed down by the Disciplinary Committee or the CII can be found here.

 - Where complaints are made with the primary intention of causing annoyance, or embarrassment or are of a vexatious or frivolous nature